It's official, The Hek is a University graduate.

 However, after going through the graduation a mere 48 hours ago, I am here to say that I am glad that I went, and that it was all worth it.

-I recall the thoughts of my friend Noel who, graduated with a Masters in International Affairs.
+Noel who, graduated with a Masters in International Affairs.
 Noel had nearly forgotten about his graduation.
 Amongst his job, his soon move to Washington, the daily grind, the wonderful bliss of marriage and the taming of a dog and cat, Noel's graduation was last thing on his mind.
 But when his ceremony occurred, it all came to the forefront.
 Noel was greeted with a great sense of relief and accomplishment.
 This was how I felt as well.

 There is something about seeing all the friends you have made the last four years.
 We all started this journey together; and now, we all finish it together.
 There is something about standing in a line up for nearly forty-five minutes, decked out in a suit underneath a robe.
 You are boiling hot but ignore this feeling with anticipation and excitement.
 There is something about walking unison into a giant fieldhouse.
 It is then when it hits you.
 Everywhere you look there are proud parents, family members and friends.
 They are all smiling with tears in their eyes.
 Cameras go off so fast that you feel it is all coordinated.
 The room is filled with tears, laughter and most importantly, pride.